MemoryDisaggregation/FineMem/README.md

 🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧This repo is under constructing🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧🚧

-All source codes of LegoHeap and FuDM are avaliable here, while we do not complete the documents.
+All source codes of LegoHeap and FuDM are avaliable here, while we are still working on complete the documents.
 And the source code of LegoAlloc-User, LegoAlloc-Swap and LegoAlloc-KV stores at other repos, which we will add in this repo future.

 Only OFED & Cmake needed, no other libraray requirement.